 The key to effective leadership is the ability to effectively communicate within a variety of contexts.
 Language skills create the foundation upon which all cross-cultural leadership is based.
 The Project GO Scholarship program at Texas A&M University is designed to develop skills in the critical languages of Arabic, Russian, Mandarin Chinese, and Japanese, and these goals are supported by on-campus courses and study abroad programs.

 The Project Global Officers (Project GO) scholarship program is an initiative of the US Department of Defense that is aimed at improving strategic language skills, regional expertise, and intercultural communication skills of future military officers.
 Project GO programs focus exclusively on the languages and countries of the Middle East, Asia, Eastern Europe, and Africa to provide ROTC students with international skills for effective leadership.

-Full funding is offered for study abroad programs focused on intensive language study in Arabic, Chinese, Japanese, or Russian and can be for summer, spring, or fall language immersion study.
+Full funding is offered for study abroad programs focused on intensive language study in Arabic, Japanese, or Russian and can be for summer, spring, or fall language immersion study.

 Scholarship funds cover the cost of:

 - Transportation to and from the study abroad location

 - Field trips and excursions included in the academic program

 - Undergraduate or graduate student on track to commission through AROTC, AFROTC, or NROTC

 - Must have completed the first year of language study

 - Program must be at least 8 weeks long